ably/sdk-api-reference/descriptions.md

 ## class Message

-A Message represents an individual message that is sent to or received from Ably.
+A `Message` object represents an individual message that is sent to or received from Ably.

 | Method / Property | Parameter| Returns | Spec | Description |
 |---|---|---|---|---|